 The Ultimate Guide To Scenario Planning Clinical Supply Decisions

 Many facets of a clinical trial are unpredictable.
-Patient enrollment can vary widely within regions, countries and sites due to competitive enrollment and other variables such as discontinuation rate, titration probabilities, weight or body surface area (BSA) of patients that directly impacts dispensing.
-It is also not uncommon for protocol amendments to add new treatment arms, countries, or introduce changes to the depot/supply network.
+Patient enrollment can vary widely within regions, countries, and sites due to competitive enrollment and other variables such as discontinuation rate, titration probabilities, weight, or body surface area (BSA) of patients that directly impacts dispensing.
+It is also not uncommon for protocol amendments to add new treatment arms, and countries, or introduce changes to the depot/supply network.
 This unpredictability increases the complexity of clinical supply planning.

 However, the value of scenario planning is not just comparing two detailed data sets.
 To be meaningful for the decision-maker, scenario planning must enable a high-level impact assessment of the key parameters of the trial, and even to the compound and network level.